xebia-functional/macroid/macroid-docs/guide/Advanced.md

 ## Lists

-A widget can be tweaked with a list of tweaks:
+A widget can be tweaked with a list (or any `TraversableOnce`) of tweaks:

 ```scala
 textView <~ List(show, text("Hi"))